Mooring

 A dockworker places a mooring line on a bollard.

 A mooring is any permanent structure to which a seaborne vessel (such as a boat, ship, or amphibious aircraft) may be secured.
 Examples include quays, wharfs, jetties, piers, anchor buoys, and mooring buoys.
 A ship is secured to a mooring to forestall free movement of the ship on the water.
-An anchor mooring fixes a vessel's position relative to a point on the bottom of a waterway without connecting the vessel to shore.
+An 'anchor mooring' fixes a vessel's position relative to a point on the bottom of a waterway without connecting the vessel to shore.
 As a verb, mooring refers to the act of attaching a vessel to a mooring.

-The term likely stems from the Dutch verb meren (to moor), used in English since the end of the 15th century.
+The term likely stems from the Dutch verb (af)meren (to 'moor'), used in English since the end of the 15th century.